top of page

 Gingival Graft For Gum Recession

 Gum recession is a common dental concern that not only affects the aesthetics of your smile but also poses risks to your oral health.
-When gums recede, they expose the sensitive root surfaces of your teeth, making them susceptible to discomfort and potential damage.
+At our Auckland dental clinic, we specialize in free gingival graft procedures to restore your gum health and confidence.

 Gingival grafts are similar to connective tissue grafts in that both procedures involve using tissue from the roof of the mouth.
 However, in contrast to creating a flap and extracting tissue from beneath the top layer of tissue, free gingival grafts involve taking a small amount of tissue directly from the roof of the mouth and attaching it to the area of the gums that needs treatment.